Mamiglia/notes/content/Mechanistic Interpretability/Toy Models of Superposition.md

 **Correlation:** they show that correlated features tend to be on orthogonal vectors if possible, otherwise they are positively correlating, otherwise they are collapsed in their main principal component.

-**Learning Dyanmics:** they show that while learning the model has some issues while trying to change its geometry from one structure to another.
+**Learning Dynamics:** they show that while learning the model has some issues while trying to change its geometry from one structure to another.
 In fact the loss has some sorts of “energy jumps” between one geometry and the other.
 Also they show the trajectory of evolution, showing that the model first learns a PCA-like detector, then transforms it into some other regular polytope.

 **Operations in Superposition:** they show that the toy model is capable of performing operations with features in superposition, and they argue that this capability is very powerful, also maybe related to grokking.